Coca-Cola 600 – Sunday, May 29 at 6 p.m. ET on FOX, PRN, SiriusXM Channel 90

 “No other sport stops and recognizes Memorial Day the way our sport does each year, which makes me even more proud to be part of it.
 We’re honored to carry the name of Bert Hoyer on our Ford Mustang this weekend, and look forward to representing his family and friends in an honorable fashion.
 Our team is poised for a good run this weekend in what is our longest day of the year.”

 Keselowski finished ninth in the All-Star Race last weekend at Texas Motor Speedway.

 Kohler Generators returns to the No. 6 car for its fifth primary race of the season.
 They will serve as the anchor partner for the No. 6 team in 2022 and be the primary in 14 races.
 Kohler initially joined the RFK family in 2021 as a partner in eight events with the No. 6 team.

 600 Miles of Remembrance

-In what has become an annual tradition within the NASCAR industry, the sport will once again come together to honor and remember the brave men and women of the U.S. Armed Forces who made the ultimate sacrifice defending our freedom.
+In what has become an annual tradition within the NASCAR community, the sport will come together to honor and remember the brave men and women of the U.S. Armed Forces who made the ultimate sacrifice defending our freedom.
 Each car in Sunday’s Coca-Cola 600 will display a fallen service member name on the windshield header of the car.